qqbethdavid/Recon_website/README.md

 To check the extents click view distribution or extent.

+###About the price table: The case of Robin Gutting map request asking initially for
+###price per cell

+I was only able to give Robin the catch sum per cell in her area of interest.
+She did ask about the 'real value for 2010' but prices in SAU are still being worked on.
+There is a price per species and this changes per year (e.g. $1 for taxon key 1111).
+The price changes also depending on the end use (end use e.g. discards).
+So if you have 4,000 tonnes for this cell you can multiply that with the base price for that species.
+But like I said this is still in the works.

 ## Discussion on what to do with the taxon records
 You have to create the following:
 ### Genera list